Sjord/Sjord.github.io/_posts/2023-04-06-encryption-64-bit-block-ciphers.md

 ## Recommendation

 Use Blowfish.
 It's fast, well-supported, created and analyzed by experienced cryptographers.
+However, it is not secure against timing attacks or other side-channel attacks.

 Alternatively: